Department of Sociology

 Dating back to 1919, Baylor’s sociology program offers a legacy of distinguished service, high caliber scholarship, exemplary teaching, and unique opportunities to its students.
 At Baylor, we offer courses taught by top scholars and various opportunities for independent research.

 An attractive aspect of our program is its flexibility with sociological studies in keeping with students interests and ambitions.

 The Department of Sociology at Baylor University has a productive faculty committed to the mentorship and collaborative research with students.

 Research is an important aspect of graduate study at Baylor and, by the end of their second year, Sociology doctoral students will begin engaging in an in-depth research project.
 Our graduate students have been published in Social Forces, Journal for the Scientific Study of Religion and Social Science Quarterly.
 Their work also has been selected by notable new outlets such as The Huffington Post, USA Today and The Washington Post.
-There has never been a better time to study sociology at Baylor.

 Careers in Sociology